-In considering the cumulative dilutive impact of the equity program, the Committee considered the overhang impact of previously issued awards.
-Included in the equity overhang calculation are options with exercise prices greater than the current share price.
-"Overhang" is defined as:
+In considering the cumulative dilutive impact of the equity program, the Committee considered the dilution impact of previously issued awards.
+Included in the equity dilution calculation are options with exercise prices greater than the current share price.
+"Full Dilution" is defined as:

-- · outstanding stock options, plus - outstanding full value awards, such as RSUs, plus - the number of shares available for future grants under our 2014 Directors' Plan and the proposed amended and restated Plan.
-The 2014 Director Plan does not have its own share reserve, but rather shares granted from the 2014 Director Plan are being drawn from the 2018 Plan. - collectively divided by: - 171,351,154 (the estimated total outstanding shares of common stock as of February 20, 2020) plus - all shares in the numerator.
+- · outstanding stock options, plus - outstanding full value awards, such as RSUs and PSUs, plus - the number of shares available for future grants under our 2014 Directors' Plan and the proposed amended and restated Plan.
+The 2014 Director Plan does not have its own share reserve, but rather shares granted from the 2014 Director Plan are being drawn from the 2018 Plan. - collectively divided by: - 174,115,115 (the estimated total outstanding shares of common stock as of February 17, 2022) plus all shares in the numerator